Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Introduction

-In acoustics, a normally incident pressure plane wave is a superposition of scalar multipoles that always radiate in the normal direction -- the so-called \textit{zonal multipoles}, which have an order of $m = 0$.
-Although scalar multipoles with $m \neq 0$ do not radiate in the normal direction and therefore can form acoustic s-BICs, it can be hindered, if not impossible, to efficiently excite an acoustic quasi-s-BIC with a high $Q$-factor under normal incidence if we do not break the particle rotational symmetry~\cite{Tsimokha2022Apr}.
-Recently, it was shown in Ref.~\onlinecite{allayarov2024anapole} that lattice-induced coupling between multipoles of the same parity (and $m = \pm 1$) can enable optical accidental BICs (a-BICs) at the $\Gamma$-point of a metasurface of spherical resonators, while each individual multipole can be excited by an external wave, resulting in quasi-a-BICs with high-$Q$ resonances under normal incidence without breaking the metasurface symmetry.
-Therefore, in this work, we extend and explore this approach for acoustic lattices irradiated by a normally incident pressure wave [see Fig.~\ref{fig:sketch}(a)], showing its consistency when mapped onto a different wave propagation platform.
-We demonstrate that subwavelength 2D lattices of particles (acoustic resonators) can also support accidental acoustic BICs and quasi-BICs for $\mathbf{k}_{\parallel} = \bm{0}$, emerging due to the monopole-quadrupole or dipole-octupole coupling that leads to suppression of acoustic radiation in the normal direction [see Fig.~\ref{fig:sketch}(b)].
-For this, in Sec.~\ref{sec:model}, we present a comprehensive theoretical model, based on the T-matrix method and multipole decomposition, to describe the acoustic response of 2D lattices as well as their eigenmodes.
-This model enables us to obtain in Sec.~\ref{sec:bic} analytical conditions under which the acoustic axisymmetric BICs emerge.
+Therefore, in this work, we extend and explore this approach for acoustic metasurfaces excited by a normally incident pressure wave [see Fig.~\ref{fig:sketch}(a)], showing its consistency when mapped onto a different wave propagation platform.
+We demonstrate that metasurfaces with inversion symmetry can also support accidental acoustic BICs and quasi-BICs for $\mathbf{k}_{\parallel} = \bm{0}$, arising from monopole–quadrupole or dipole–octupole coupling that suppresses acoustic radiation in the normal direction [see Fig.~\ref{fig:sketch}(b)].
+In Sec.~\ref{sec:model}, we present a comprehensive theoretical model to describe the acoustic response of metasurfaces and their eigenmodes.
+This model enables us to derive in Sec.~\ref{sec:bic}, analytical conditions under which axisymmetric acoustic BICs emerge.
 Moreover, in Sec.~\ref{sec:bic}, we model them in infinite arrays of spherical resonators and discuss their transformation into quasi-BICs as the lattice constant and frequency are tuned.
-Finally, in Sec.~\ref{sec:quasi-bic}, we investigate the quasi-BIC regime under realistic conditions such as the presence of material losses in the particles or a substrate, as well as finite sizes of the array.
+Finally, in Sec.~\ref{sec:quasi-bic}, we investigate the quasi-BIC regime under realistic conditions, such as the presence of material losses in the particles or a substrate, as well as finite array sizes.